How to Build Slim Docker Images Fast

 I could have taken for example a full Ubuntu or CentOS Image, which would lead to an image size > 1GB.
 But, as I only need Python there is no reason for installing all that.

 On the lower end of the image size, we could take python:3.8.0-alpine.
 But, my code relies on pandas, which is a pain to install on alpine.
 Alpine also has issues regarding stability and security.
 Furthermore, slim is only ~80MB larger than alpine, which is still fine.
-For more information about how to choose the optimal Python image, I refer the interested reader to .
+For more information about how to choose the optimal Python image, I refer the interested reader to this article.

 Build Context